 - Wipe excess marinade off with paper towels.

 - Press the rub into the tenderloin & allow to stand at room temperature 20-30 minutes.

 - Lightly brush or spray the tenderloin with olive oil.

 - Sear over Direct Medium heat until well marked, about 20 minutes, turning every 5 minutes.

 - Continue grilling over Indirect Medium heat until internal temperature reaches 135 for medium rare, about 10 to 20 minutes.

 - During the last 10 minutes, turn and baste with glaze.

 - Remove the tenderloin from the grill & allow to rest for 5 to 10 minutes.

-Enjoy! (and you can thank me later for sparing you the video of Buddy and me dancing at the concert).
 For the perfect pairing with Beef Tenderloin as an entree check out this Salad with Marinated Asparagus and Oranges.
 Together they make a really special meal.

 Southern Food Then and Now is all about traditions, regions and the origins of our favorite cuisine!